memorymapper/memorymap-toolkit/README.md

 We have provided an example Apache configuration file to get you started.
 This is not the only way you can configure your web server, and if you have particular requirements it may not be suitable for your needs.
 See https://docs.djangoproject.com/en/3.0/howto/deployment/ for more details.

-First, edit the example configuration:
+First, edit the example configuration (note that some of the lines are quite long -  you might need to make your terminal window bigger to see them):

 ```bash
 nano example-apache-configuration.conf